wambuiGicheha/Logistic_Regression_Project/README.md

-# Logistic_Regression_Project
+# Comparative Analysis of Logistic Regression and Decision Tree Models
+for Predicting Customer Churn

 ## Overview
 In this project, I developed and evaluated two machine learning models—Logistic Regression and Decision Tree—to predict customer churn.
-The primary goal was to identify patterns and features that contribute to customer attrition, enabling the business to take proactive measures to retain customers.
+The primary goal was to identify patterns and features contributing to customer attrition, enabling the business to proactively retain customers.

 I began by building a baseline logistic regression model, which showed reasonable accuracy but exhibited limitations in recall, indicating that it struggled to correctly identify customers who would churn.
 To address this, we introduced a decision tree classifier, which offered a more balanced performance, particularly in terms of recall, and provided clearer insights into the key features driving churn.